Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

 The 1970 Buick GSX was an instant hit for many reasons.
 It had a powerful 455 cubic-inch V8 engine that delivered more than 360 hp with a torque of 510 pound-feet at just 2,800rpm.
 As if that was not enough, the Buick GSX came with a four-speed manual transmission complete with a tachometer mounted on its hood.
 To top this, it had a beautiful exterior with the options of white or a bold yellow combined with either a standard black hood or side stripes.
 It was loved for its beauty and powerful drive.

 The 1971 Buick Riviera

-The 1971 Buick Riviera gave meaning to the adage “Beauty is in the eye of the beholder”.
+The 1971 Buick Riviera gave meaning to the adage “beauty is in the eye of the beholder”.
 The design of the Big Riv, as it was popularly referred to, definitely split hairs over its looks.
-Some Buick fans were least impressed with the bold and aggressive design that stretched the familiar spear-shaped body side by 217 inches.
-Despite this, the Buick Riviera still turns heads to date, showing that the risk was well worth it.
+Some Buick fans were less than impressed with the bold and aggressive design that stretched the familiar spear-shaped body side by 217 inches.
+Despite this, the Buick Riviera still turns heads to this day, showing that the risk was well worth it.